bubl-ai/bubl-ai.github.io/_posts/2024-03-08-RAG-Challenges-and-Solutions.md

 tags: []
 ---

 This post is based on [this excellent article](https://cloudatlas.me/why-do-rag-pipelines-fail-advanced-rag-patterns-part1-841faad8b3c2) that discusses the different ways that RAG can fail during the stages of retrieval of data, augmentation of this information, and generation process.
-The purpose of this post is to provide my own take on it and propose different ways for tackling these challenges.
+The purpose of this post is to expand on it, provide my own take on it and propose different ways for tackling these challenges.

 ## Retrieval